We want women facing the survivorship of cancer, chronic illness, and complex conditions to get the support and guidance they deserve.

 Amplifying Voices for Change

 Each person's journey from survivor to advocate is unique, yet many face common barriers.
-We often hear from individuals who are passionate about creating change but feel uncertain about where to begin.
-They have powerful lived experiences to share but aren't sure how to translate them into effective advocacy.
+Individuals who are passionate about creating change often feel uncertain about where to begin.
+They have powerful lived experiences to share, but aren't sure how to translate them into effective advocacy.
 The financial burden of attending advocacy events in Washington, D.C., and other locations can also make these opportunities out of reach for many individuals and small nonprofits.

 Every voice matters and is essential in shaping the future of healthcare and support systems.
 Advocacy takes many forms – from sharing your story with policymakers to supporting local initiatives, participating in research studies, and mentoring others.
 By breaking down barriers to participation and providing comprehensive training and support, we're building a more inclusive and accessible advocacy landscape where every survivor can create meaningful change.